el-grudge/mleng-zoomcamp/week_7/README.md

 3- Feature Engineering / Transformations
 4- Model training and assessment
 5- Deploy model using flask
+6- Manage package dependency using Pipfile
-6- Create a docker container image
+7- Create a docker container image

 #### Running the code